-"Most mornings I eat a 0% Fage or Siggi's with some almond butter, sour cherry jam, and half a banana," says Engagement Editor Ariel Knutson.
+"Most mornings I eat a 0% Fage or Siggi's with some almond butter, sour cherry jam, and half a banana," says News & Culture Editor Ariel Knutson.
 Yogurt, especially a strained variety like Greek, has enough protein in it to keep you full throughout the morning — and it's a blank slate for whatever you may have on hand, like roasted nuts, granola, fresh fruit, and more.

 2. Portion out your smoothie ingredients.